 Greening & built by Nigel Waller.

-design now shows its full potential on open waters and has outstanding
+pace on open waters and has outstanding down wind

 || A subtle "Vee" hull